16 Surface Water Quality

 One of the beneficial uses of fresh water is agricultural supply, for irrigation of crops for direct human consumption and silage for dairy or beef livestock that may ultimately lead to indirect human consumption (milk or beef ingestion).
 Since PFAS are known to bioaccumulate and have been detected in edible crops, produce, dairy, and meats (Section 5.6) (ATSDR 2018; USFDA 2019), there are potential concerns regarding acceptable levels of PFAS in surface water that will be protective of human health if used for irrigation of crops and silage.

 The rapidly expanding literature about PFAS uptake into crops is useful in identifying a few general trends and is discussed in depth in Sections 5.2.3 and 5.6.
-The potential for PFAS bioaccumulation in plants ranges from low (0.1) to approximately 10 times the soil concentration in many studies, although plants with high water content (for example, lettuce) could exhibit considerably higher bioaccumulation of certain PFAS (Table 5-2, link in Section 5.6).
+The potential for PFAS bioaccumulation in plants ranges from low (0.1) to approximately 10 times the soil concentration in many studies, although plants with high water content (for example, lettuce) could exhibit considerably higher bioaccumulation of certain PFAS (see Table 5-2, provided as a separate Excel file and discussed in Section 5.6.2).
 Chain length is a significant factor in availability for uptake into plants.
 While both longer chain and shorter chain PFCAs and PFSAs may be taken up by plant roots, there is generally greater translocation and distribution of shorter chain PFAS into the remainder of the plant, including the aboveground tissues (Section 5.6.2).
 In general, there is greater accumulation in vegetative tissues (for example, leaves and stems) than in storage tissues such as fruits and seeds (Section 5.6.2).

 There is currently no USEPA guidance for development of surface water criteria for irrigation and livestock watering.
 However, approaches have been developed by some states, and other countries such as Canada (ECCC 2017), that consider human dermal and inhalation exposure to irrigation water and consumption of irrigated produce (for example, University of Florida (2018)).
 These references may be consulted for additional information on irrigation and livestock protection.